wavemaker/docs/docs/user-interfaces/web/components/angular-components/navigation/dropdown-menu-use-cases.md

 We will be using a Model Variable for this example.

 1. Create or Open the app where you want to use the Dropdown Menu
-2. Open the Variables dialog from the Variables menu and using New Variable create a Model variable ([Know more about variables)](/learn/app-development/variables/model-variable/).
+2. Open the Variables dialog from the Variables menu and using New Variable create a Model variable (<!-- <!-- [Know more about variables)](/learn/app-development/variables/model-variable/) --> -->.
 3. Name the variable as _menudata_ and _s_elect _isList_ option_._

 [![](./assets/img/Dropdown_Var_create.png)](./assets/img/Dropdown_Var_create.png)